Ashtreus1/astro-blog/src/content/articles/password-reset.md

 tags: ["support", "account"]
 ---

 Forgetting a password happens to everyone, but the good news is that resetting it is quick and easy.
 A secure password reset process ensures both convenience and protection for your account.

+---

+## 🔄 Why a Secure Reset Process Matters

+Your password is the first line of defense against unauthorized access.
+When it's lost or forgotten, the reset process becomes the gateway back into your account.
+If not done securely, it can also become an entry point for attackers.

+This is why platforms implement **email verification**, **one-time tokens**, and **expiry limits** during the reset process.

+---

+## 🧭 Step-by-Step Password Reset Guide

 **Step 1:** Navigate to the login page and click the *"Forgot Password"* link.
 You will be prompted to enter the email address associated with your account.